 ~ The Headings Hierarchy Challenge by Joe Dolson

 HTML5 allows for multiple H1 headings but it is arguably better to only have one H1 per page, and to structure each page with a clear, sensible and easy to follow heading hierarchy.
-Want an example?
-Just look at this dha supplement sales page on Amazon.
 Headings everywhere.
-With hundreds of UX designers and conversion optimizers, Amazon doesn’t play around.
+With hundreds of UX designers and conversion optimizers, we don’t play around.
 Headings rule.

 7. Don’t auto-play